tuyunbin/Video-Description-with-Spatial-Temporal-Attention/README.md

 [coco-caption](https://github.com/tylin/coco-caption).
 Install it by simply adding it into your $PYTHONPATH.

 [Jobman](http://deeplearning.net/software/jobman/install.html).
 After it has been git cloned, please add it into $PYTHONPATH as well.

+Finally, you will also need to install [h5py](https://pypi.org/project/h5py/), since we will be using hdf5 files to store the preprocessed data.

+### Data and Pre-extracted Features on MSVD and MSR-VTT-10 Datasets respectively.

+#### MSVD